lino-framework/book/docs/specs/printing.rst

 Lino applications can use several approaches for offering "printing functionality" to the end user:

 - :class:`Printable` adds a hard-coded "Print" button to a database model.

-- :doc:`excerpts` also cause a "Print" button to be added to database models, but in a configurable way.
+- :doc:`excerpts` also cause a "Print" button to be added to database models, but in a more configurable way.

-- :mod:`lino_xl.lib.appypod` adds a button which prints the current grid as a table to pdf.
+- :mod:`lino_xl.lib.appypod` adds a button to each table which prints the current grid as a table to pdf.

 - A "report" (:mod:`lino.utils.report`) is a hard-coded sequence of tables and arbitrary content.